+When contaminants accumulate in your system, they can be forced through the vents and into the air in each room.
+This can interfere with how your lungs work, and a visual inspection of the filter can be the first confirmation of a defective filter.
 If it appears to be contaminated with dirt, dust, and debris, it might be time to clean it.
-When the air filter becomes too dirty, it will clog and the engine will not be able to draw enough air into the combustion chamber.
-When this happens, the engine will use more gasoline and less air, which will result in poorer performance and lower fuel efficiency.
-Most likely, the engine check light will come on.
+When the air filter becomes too dirty, it will clog and the engine won't be able to draw enough air into the combustion chamber.

+If you suspect you're dealing with a clogged or dirty air filter, you can take your car to the local mechanic or check it yourself.
+Advanced filters can last a little longer between cleanings and replacements, so check with the manufacturer for a recommended program.
 A good air filter helps prevent dust and dirt from accumulating on all internal components of the unit; a bad one will cause additional wear and tear that can lead to serious maintenance problems in the future.
 Before reaching the engine, the filtered air passes through a mass flow meter, which measures how clean the air is and determines the correct air-fuel ratio for the mixture to maximize fuel efficiency and performance.

 Most air filters are made of a combination of paper and synthetic fibers that trap harmful particles.
 But over time, the air filter becomes less effective due to all of the captured dust, grease and other contaminants particles that can build up and clog the filter so much that it blocks airflow to the engine.
-Something as simple as an air filter can cause everything from harmful emissions, fuel waste, damaged spark plugs and engine buildup.
+This can cause harmful emissions, fuel waste, damaged spark plugs and engine buildup.
 That means you'll need to go to a local factory authorized dealer to get models directly from your air conditioner manufacturer, not one-size-fits-all air filters from a hardware store.